ignadv1986/NGS-From-Bench-to-Bioinformatics/05_Troubleshooting/05_pipeline_&_computational(CUT&RUN).md

 ### No signal in coverage tracks

 - **Excessive removal of reads:** strict MAPQ thresholds or duplicate removal (using the `--ignoreDuplicates` parameter of bamcoverage) can eliminate real CUT&RUN signal.
 - **Improper bin size selection:** while the default bin size used by bamcoverage is 50 bp, this can be modified with the `--binSize` parameter.
-A lower bin size will increase resolution, but will make the transformation more computationally demanding, and viceversa.
+A lower bin size will increase resolution, but will make the transformation more computationally demanding, and vice versa.
 - **Use of read extension:** CUT&RUN does not require fragment extension; applying it with `--extendReads` artificially broadens peaks and reduces apparent enrichment.

 ### Unexpected enrichment patterns